AISG-Technology-Team/GCSS-Track-2B-Submission-Guide/README.md

 Your solution must use `stderr` for the writing of any logs to assist you in determining any programming errors within your solution.
 Logs have an implied file size limit to prevent abuse.
 Failure to keep within this limit through excessive logging will result in an error in your solution.

-Further details on how this is done for a Python-based Docker solution can be found in [Usage of sample submission](#usage-of-sample-submission) and [Creating your own submission](#creating-your-own-submission).
+Further details on how this is done for a Python-based Docker solution can be found in "Usage of sample submission" and "Creating your own submission".

 **_Non-compliance may result in premature termination of your solution with a Resource Limit Exceeded error._**